pborreli/blog-4/content/posts/sudoku-solver-generator.md

 ![Sudoku Generation](/img/sudoku_generation.png)

-Clearly things are pretty quick for generating puzzels with anywhere between 1 and around 40 blank cells.
+Clearly things are pretty quick for generating puzzles with anywhere between 1 and around 40 blank cells.

 Here's a zoomed in picture of the generations with 1-30 blank cells with the time scale no longer logarithmic: